oslabs-beta/kaptn/README.md

 ### Overview

-Our application defaults to start page, where you will be able to choose which page you'd like to visit.
+Our application defaults to start page, where installation checks will run, and where you will be able to choose which page you'd like to visit.

 ![newStartPage](https://github.com/oslabs-beta/kaptn/assets/119518056/a2d473da-37a9-4b6d-b69d-f8fcd95f2b41)